bomctl/bomctl/docs/architecture/0005-sbom-document-aliases-tags.md

 are probably in tension, and should be called out as such.
 The language in this section is value-neutral.
 It is simply describing facts.
 -->
-A shorter form of referencing SBOM documents stored in `bomctl`'s database is needed.
+A shorter form of referencing SBOM documents stored in `bomctl`'s database is needed, while also adding adding annotations/labels for adding key/value pair metadata.

 ## Decision
 <!--
 This section describes our response to these forces.
 It is stated in full sentences, with active voice.
 "We will …" -->
-Add support for user assignment of one of the following options per stored SBOM document:
+Add support for user assignment of annotations/labels per stored SBOM document:

-- a single alias
+- a list of labels (key/value pairs)
-- a list of one or more tags
+- the `alias` key is reserved and will be used as a unique short hand label for the SBOM document

 These options could also be consolidated into a unified concept such as **labels**.